ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 Avoiding such problematic words when we look at bigrams involves asking how often words appear together relative to how often they appear separately.

-We can provide an answer by checking correlation between word pairs using the `pairwise_cor` function from the widyr package:
+We can provide an answer by checking correlation between word pairs using the `pairwise_cor` function from the widyr package. `pairwise_cor` checks how often a word appears in any single section of a corpus -- in this case, we're using documents to represent sections -- *with* other words, compared to how often it appears in any single section *without* those other words.

 {% highlight r %}